• Skip to primary navigation

 SAMPLE SCHEDULE #2 – Start 2 days before baking.
 Shape and refrig night before.
 Bake in morning.

-Two days before baking: Make preferment allowing at least 12 hours for it to double in volume.
+Two evenings before baking: Make preferment allowing at least 12 hours for it to double in volume.

 7am day before baking: Make final dough with the preferment.
 Let final dough rise all day (8-12hrs) or until at least doubled in volume.